 - To make all 4 margaritas at once: In a large measuring cup or small pitcher combine all of the cooled tamarind simple syrup, tequila, triple sec, and lime juice.
 You will have about 21 fl oz of tamarind margarita mix.

 - Tamarind can come in a variety of preparations.
 Blocks of tamarind pulp require a bit of effort to prepare, including soaking in boiling water and then straining.
 Tamarind puree and tamarind paste are other options, with the paste being the thickest and most concentrated.
-It’s nearly solid, and pitch black in color.
-This is the version I use in this recipe.
-If you use one of the others, you will likely need to adjust the amount of tamarind used (likely increase it) to have a similar color and flavor.
+It's extremely thick, and pitch black in color.
+This version will yield margaritas that look like the ones in these photos.
+Using tamarind puree will result in the same flavor but a more opaque drink.
+I've made it both ways, and they are equally great!
+They just look a little different depending on the type of tamarind product used.

 - To serve these margaritas in 16-ounce (pint-size) mason jars like I did, fill the jars very generously with ice and divide the margarita mixture into 3 portions of 7 ounces each.
 You can also serve double margaritas in this size jar, with a bit less ice.